tiagojsag/playbook/guidelines/hiring.md

 ### Others?

 ## Selection Process
-Once the post is live, collaborators will receive email updates about new candidates, coments or status changes.
+Once the post is live, collaborators will receive email updates about new candidates, comments or status changes.

 ### Point-person
-A point-person will be selected (usually this role is occupied by the of the advert).
+A point-person will be selected (usually this role is occupied by the creator of the advert).
 The point-person role will have the responsibility of assigning new candidates to each of the process' collaborators.
 This can be done in a first came, first served basis.

 ### Collaborator
-When a collaborator is assigned to a new candidate, he has the objective of getting the candidate through the hiring pipeline as soon as possible; either hiring the candidate or rejecting him.
+When a collaborator is assigned to a new candidate, he has the objective of getting the candidate through the hiring pipeline as soon as possible: either hiring the candidate or rejecting him.

 <!--- I think we should give access to the candidates to more people, and not just the collaborators.
 This can allow a collaborator to reach out to a person who hasn't volunteered and ask/assign that person to help out in one of the steps.
 THOUGHTS ??
 --->

-The collaborator doesn't have the responsability to perform any of the steps in the hiring pipeline by himself.
-His main responsability is to find people in the company that can participate in the necessary steps.
+The collaborators don't have the responsability to perform any of the steps in the hiring pipeline by themselves.
+Their main responsability is to find people in the company that can participate in the necessary steps.

 ### Steps
-> While it's very important to have empathy for the candidates throughtout the process; we mustn't forget that moving a candidate forward is time consuming and has a cost, both for the company, and the candidate.
+> While it's very important to have empathy for the candidates throughout the process; we mustn't forget that moving a candidate forward is time consuming and has a cost, both for the company, and the candidate.
 Therefore it's vital to reject candidates as soon in the process as possible.

 #### First filter
 A first screening can be done at this point where any of the participants can suggest to discard a candidate as “not a fit”, “not qualified” or “over qualified”.
 The decision to discard a candidate should be made by consent, meaning if there’s no principled objections the candidate can be discarded.

 #### Review
 Candidates who pass the first filter can either be marked as “reviewed” or “put on hold”.
 The choice is basically about priority.
-A candidate shouldn't be placed on hold for more that a reasonable amount of time (2 - 3 weeks), once that time has past the candidate should be contacted to advance in the process or to be notified about rejection.
+A candidate shouldn't be placed on hold for more that a reasonable amount of time (2 - 3 weeks), once that time has past the candidate should be contacted to advance in the process or be notified about rejection.

-If the candidate looks promissing but there’s more info needed (code samples, certifications, visa status, motivations, etc) then collaborators can send an email through the system requesting it (there are available templates on BambooHR for this) and change the status to “Requested more info".
+If the candidate looks promising but there’s more info needed (code samples, certifications, visa status, motivations, etc): collaborators can send an email through the system requesting it (there are available templates on BambooHR for this) and change the status to “Requested more info".
 If a candidate doesn't reply to the request for more info after a reasonable amount of time (2 weeks), the candidate should be dismissed.

 Once a satisfactory response has been received applicant can be discarded, moved to “reviewed”, or “put on hold”.

 #### Phone screen
-Once a candidate is set as “reviewed”, the responsible collaborator has the responsibility of finding the appropriate people inside the company to participate in the call; collaborator should also email the candidate, and change status to “Scheduled Phone Screen”.
+Once a candidate is set as “reviewed”, the responsible collaborator has the responsibility of finding the appropriate people inside the company to participate in the call; collaborators should also email the candidate, and change status to “Scheduled Phone Screen”.

-This phone screen is a short introductory call where we try to solve doubts and get a better sense of the candidate and their fit.
+The phone screening is a short introductory call where we try to solve doubts and get a better sense of the candidate and their fit.

-Ideally phone screen should be prerformed by at least two people, one of which should be in a functional role that is similar to the open position.
+Ideally phone screening should be performed by two people, one of which should be in a functional role that is similar to the open position.
 There should be a brief preparation beforehand where the participants identify the things they want to find out and share with the participant.

 It's very important to remember that a phone screening isn't an interview.
-Therefore it should to the point, covering only things partipants want to learn about or share with the candidate.
+Therefore it should be to the point, covering only things partipants want to learn about, or share with the candidate.

 [TBD] Ideally ~at least a part of~ the phone screening should be counducted in English.